 The decision on whether to go to film school or not can often be a vital one in any person’s career in cinema.
 There are many pros and cons to going.
-The pros being the networking possibilities, access to equipment, direct access to tutor’s knowledge and social life.
+The pros are the networking possibilities, access to equipment, and direct access to the tutor’s knowledge and social life.

-CalArts is a film school that focuses on a free spirited and collaborative approach to filmmaking courses.
+CalArts is the Los Angeles film school that focuses on a free-spirited and collaborative approach to filmmaking courses.
 Offering degrees in both Film & Video and Film Directing.

-If you’re a film student at Cal Arts then it’s often recommended to collaborate with the actors, animators and artists that also attend this prestigious Californian film school.
+If you’re a film student at this LA film school then it’s often recommended to collaborate with the actors, animators, and artists that also attend this prestigious Californian film school.

-The California University of the Arts’ has astounding facilities and a frequently updated campus.
+The California University of the Arts has astounding facilities and a frequently updated campus.
 It features numerous galleries and collaboration hubs for students and is the second most expensive film school on this course.
-With a full year of undergraduate, graduate or doctorate tuition costing $52,850 in tuition.
+A full year of undergraduate, graduate, or doctorate tuition costs $52,850 in tuition.

-Within Tisch there is the Kanbar Institute of Film and Television.
-This university is located within the heart of Manhattan.
+Within Tisch, there is the Kanbar Institute of Film and Television.
+This university is located in the heart of Manhattan.
 It gives a very different approach to filmmaking.
 Compared to the glossy west coast approach at CalArts.
-Tisch is far more competitive, with arguably even more impressive alumni such as Martin Scorsese, Spike Lee and M. Night Shyamalan.
+Tisch is far more competitive, with arguably even more impressive alumni such as Martin Scorsese, Spike Lee, and M. Night Shyamalan.

-Tisch is also, on paper, less expensive than CalArts, with a yearly fee of $26,451.
+Tisch is one of the top film schools and is also, on paper, less expensive than CalArts, with a yearly fee of $26,451.
 However, due to the location, living costs are extremely high.
 So an average year’s tuition plus accommodation and living can work out to almost $75,000.

 However, at this university, the fee is not the most difficult thing to deal with.
 Admission to the film school itself is the real challenge.
-With the Kabar institute having “the most rigorous selection process” of any school at NYU.
+The Kabar Institute has “the most rigorous selection process” of any school at NYU.

-Tisch is a selective university for students with a selective taste.
-With many of its creative students going on to have a more gritty style in their filmmaking, such as Scorsese or Lee.
+Tisch is a selective university for students with a selective tastes.
+Many of its creative students go on to have a more gritty style in their filmmaking, such as Scorsese or Lee.
 But, that should not put off potential students, who should grasp any opportunity to attend this prestigious film college and run with it.

-The American Film Institute is the highest-ranked film school in The US and according to most people, the best in the world.
+The American Film Institute is the highest-ranked and one of the best film schools in US and according to most people, the best in the world.

 This extremely selective film school takes on a far smaller cohort of graduates than other film schools each year.
 Opting often for more mature filmmakers.
 Here, degrees are offered in Directing, Producing, Screenwriting, Cinematography, Production Design, and Editing.

 Located in the Hills of Hollywood, the attendees of this institute look over the filmmaking capital of the world.
 Whilst they study to become a vital part of it.
 Here, there is a 3:1 ratio of students to faculty members, meaning the tuition here isn’t general.
-It is specific, and precise to each budding filmmaker’s needs.
+It is specific to each budding filmmaker’s needs.